 Skip to 4 minutes and 15 secondsSo that was a really, really nice link for year nine.

-From industry visits, work placements, teacher placements, industry set challenges, industry ambassadors and mentors through to the co-design and co-delivery of aspects of curriculum, working with employers can have a profound impact on pupils learning and in some cases, may be the key to helping them make informed decisions about their future.
+Working with employers can have a profound impact on pupils learning and in some cases, may be the key to helping them make informed decisions about their future.
 For those pupils with lower social capital, working with a range of employers through different opportunities can impact positively on social mobility.

 “Once you find out what a scientist actually does, or discover all of the different ways in which you can be a scientist, you may find it easier to imagine yourself into that role.
 Employers can give an authentic picture of work that schools alone can never convey, but they need to work in close collaboration with schools.”
 (Sir John Holman, Gatsby Foundation)